After countless rowdy test days, here are the best mountain bike helmets for all types of rides, from casual singletrack spins to enduro pursuits.

 On a good day in the saddle, you won’t notice your helmet at all.
 But when an unlikely disaster occurs, a helmet can prevent serious injury or fatality.

 The Blaze is a top performer for safety and comfort.
-The design uses WaveCel, an exclusive interior honeycomb-like structure that crumples and glides to absorb impact and rotational energy.
+The Bontrager helmet uses WaveCel, an exclusive interior honeycomb-like structure that crumples and glides to absorb impact and rotational energy.
 The technology is an alternative to MIPS liners.

-WaveCel is five times more effective at head protection than traditional foam helmets in a cycling accident, according to a study completed by the Legacy Research Institute.
-While there has been some controversy around that study, it’s certainly proven itself effective.
+WaveCel ($300) is five times more effective at head protection than traditional foam helmets in a cycling accident, according to a study completed by the Legacy Research Institute.
+While there has been some controversy around that study, it’s certainly proven to be effective.

 The buckle is magnetic and easy to clip, which is especially great when you have gloves on.
 And the 13 vents allow for maximum airflow.
-We also like that the quick-adjustment Boa fit system easily altered the fit.
+The WaveCel is breathable, too.
+We like that the quick-adjustment Boa fit system easily altered the fit.

-The helmet also includes an additional internal NoSweat pad, with a silicone liner that catches sweat before hitting the eyes.
+When tightened up securely around the head, we experienced no pressure points or discomfort.
+The trail helmet also includes an internal NoSweat pad, with a silicone liner that catches sweat before hitting the eyes.
 And the visor is adjustable and extends further than other helmets we’ve used.

 The magnetic mount system stayed in place and didn’t move at all during test rides.
 However, the included mount screw wasn’t tight enough, and we had issues with the GoPro tipping forward while riding.
-Instead, I swapped out the screw with one that came with my GoPro, and it worked great.
+Instead, we swapped out the screw with one that came with a GoPro, and it worked great.

 And as our editor noted during our Blaze WaveCel review, “If you damage the helmet in a fall within one year of purchase, Bontrager will replace it for free.”